-At the MedStar Georgetown we provide the full spectrum of care for our bone marrow and stem cell transplantation patients.
+At the MedStar Georgetown we provide the full spectrum of care for our stem cell and cellular therapy patients.
 We want you to feel informed and prepared for your procedures.
 Our team will take the time to explain every step in detail and answer any questions you may have.
 We tailor your treatment plan for your needs, factoring in your age, general health and specific condition.
 Our team will discuss your individual transplantation process with you.

 Your overall health contributes greatly to the success of your transplant.
 We want to ensure that you are in the best health possible before your procedure.
 Our pre-transplant coordinators and support staff will help guide you through the preparation phase, helping you lower your risk of complications and increase your chances for a positive, long-term outcome.
 They may recommend some exams or tests prior to your transplant, to treat existing infections and plan for your postoperative care.
 These include: